 What to Look For?

-Insulation rigid foam panels are bought for their thermal resistance and high R-values.
-The other favorable characteristics are a bonus but also mean some boards perform better in specific areas.
+When it comes to insulation rigid foam panels, I’ve got hands-on experience that can shed some light.
+These panels are all about their thermal resistance and high R-values, and they do come with some other perks that make them a versatile choice.
 In terms of thermal efficiency, they need to have the right thickness.
 And this affects the price.

 Similar thermal efficiency and R-values, for instance, can be achieved with a 50mm PIR and a 100mm EPS.
 And both will have a similar price.
 The limiting factor here is how much space is available.

-EPS products are the cheapest, followed by XPS, and then PUR and PIR panels come out as the most expensive.
+Speaking of costs, EPS panels usually win the affordability game, followed by XPS, with PUR and PIR panels often coming in at a higher price point.
 While price differences may be smaller for the same thickness, this adds up when insulating larger areas.

 A side benefit is that all panels come in the standard building sizes (1200mm by 2400mm), are lightweight (considering they’re mostly air), are easily manageable, and installation can be a DIY project using minimal tools or safety gear, considering woodworking safety rules.
 Additional gear like foils and adhesives are also cheap.